-A. Avron and I. Lev., Canonical Propositional Gentzen-Type Systems, In Proceedings of the 1st International Joint Conference on Automated Reasoning (IJCAR 2001), LNAI 2083.
-Springer Verlag, 2001.
+1. A. Avron and I. Lev., "Canonical Propositional Gentzen-Type Systems", in Proceedings of the 1st International Joint Conference on Automated Reasoning (IJCAR 2001), LNAI 2083, Springer Verlag, 2001.

-LUIS FARIÑAS DEL CERRO AND NEWTON PERON UPS-FRANCE AND UNICAMP-BRAZIL LUIS.FARINAS@IRIT.FR AND NEWTON.PERON@GMAIL.COM Nmatrices for Modal Logic In 1914, Lewis proposed the S1-S5 hierarchy., what is generally stipulated the first work on formal modal logic.
-Although Lewis had proposed some manyvalued matrices to show the independence of her axioms, in 1940 Dugundji proved that no system between S1-S5 can be characterized by finite matrices.
+LUIS FARIÑAS DEL CERRO AND NEWTON PERON UPS-FRANCE AND UNICAMP-BRAZIL LUIS.FARINAS@IRIT.FR AND NEWTON.PERON@GMAIL.COM Nmatrices for Modal Logic In 1914 Lewis proposed the S1-S5 hierarchy, what is general

+In 1914, Lewis proposed the S1-S5 hierarchy., what is generally stipulated the first work on formal modal logic.
+Although Lewis had proposed some many-valued matrices to show the independence of her axioms, in 1940 Dugundji proved that no system between S1-S5 can be characterized by finite matrices.